ethannicholas/Frost/docs/functions.md

 Note that functions are still considered methods, just methods with additional restrictions.
-The "may not depend upon unpredictable state" restriction is the simplest, because it does not generally affect pure Panda code.
-"Unpredictable" state is state which could change without Panda's knowledge;
+The "may not depend upon unpredictable state" restriction is the simplest, because it does not generally affect pure Frost code.
+"Unpredictable" state is state which could change without Frost's knowledge;
 for instance, whether or not a file exists on the filesystem is "unpredictable" in that a program could check for the file's existence multiple times and receive a different answer each time, without having done anything to the filesystem itself.
 The `File.exists()` method is therefore a method, rather than a function.
-If your program is written in 100% Panda and you do not use any of the (clearly marked) unsafe APIs, you should never need to worry about this restriction.
+If your program is written in 100% Frost and you do not use any of the (clearly marked) unsafe APIs, you should never need to worry about this restriction.

-"Side effects" are defined in Panda as "making changes to state which are visible outside of the function itself".
+"Side effects" are defined in Frost as "making changes to state which are visible outside of the function itself".
 Functions may freely modify state that only they can see; for instance, the following function is legal: